Norbert's Gambit: Instruments

+Tools exist to automate the selection of the optimal dual-listed securities for Norbert's Gambit.

 Costs, benefits, and risks

 Norbert's gambit can reduce conversion costs from typical retail FX spreads (~1–3%) to a small fraction of that amount, especially on larger sums.

 Risks and limitations include: timing risk while waiting for journaling/settlement; bid–ask spreads and commissions; and operational differences among brokers.
 When using interlisted stocks rather than a currency ETF, equity-price movement can affect the outcome.

 Tax considerations

 In non-registered accounts, the gambit may create taxable gains or losses (for example, if an interlisted stock's price changes between the buy and sell).
 The technique itself does not avoid U.S. withholding tax on dividends—those rules depend on account type and security listing.